Weak KAM solutions of Hamilton-Jacobi equations with decreasing dependence on unknown functions: Proof of Main Result

-As mentioned in the Introduction, under assumptions (H1), (H2), (H3') and (A), equation \eqref{hj} has a unique backward weak KAM solution $u_-$.
-By Result \ref{pair11}, there is at least one forward weak KAM solution $u_+:=\lim_{t\to+\infty}T^+_tu_-$ of equation \eqref{hj}, which implies that $\mathcal{S}_+\neq\emptyset$.
-So, we only need to show that if $\mathcal{S}_+\neq\emptyset$, then condition (A) holds true.
+As mentioned in the introduction, under assumptions (H1), (H2), (H3') and (S), equation \eqref{hj} has a unique backward weak KAM solution $u_-$.
+By Proposition \ref{pairxx}, there is at least one forward weak KAM solution $u_+:=\lim_{t\to+\infty}T^+_tu_-$ of equation \eqref{hj}, which implies that $\mathcal{S}_+\neq\emptyset$.
+So, we only need to show that if $\mathcal{S}_+\neq\emptyset$, then condition (S) holds true.